Graduate Department of Computer Science

 COP 4610 Introduction to Operating Systems (3)

 In all three majors in the MS in Computer Science programs, a student must complete thirty semester hours in computer science courses numbered 5000 or above, including approved CIS 5930 and CIS 6930.
-At most one course outside the department at the 5000 or 6000 level can also count towards the thirty hours if approved by the major professor and the department chair.
+At most one course outside the department at the 5000 or 6000 level can also count towards the thirty hours if approved by the advisor and the department chair.
 Supervised teaching, supervised research, seminars, directed individual study, and courses with prefix CGS are excluded.
 For the Computer Science major, at least one course from each of the following three core areas must be taken to satisfy the area requirements:

 Software